November 16, 2017

 4. Weaving in AI and voice tech are two examples of how IoT will spark a world of new services

-IoT is the great enabler.
+IoT is a great enabler.
 Weaving in AI and voice tech are two examples of how IoT will spark a world of new services.
 Expect even more IoT magic in 2018.

 Glen Gilmore, Strategic Consultations in Digital Marketing & Transformation.